 We’ve all had it happen.
-Hurtful comments that cause us to take a step back and usually create an immediate defensive wall to pop-up.
+Hurtful comments that cause us to take a step back and pop-up an immediate wall of defense.
 But what if when the initial sting of the comment subsides, we can lift ourselves higher by contemplating the comment?
-Was the comment, in fact, truthful after all, but just painful to hear?
-Was the comment mostly wrong, but contained a tiny bit of truth?
-Was the comment completely inaccurate?
+Was the statement, in fact, truthful after all, but just painful to hear?
+Was it mostly wrong, but contained a tiny bit of truth?
+Was it just completely inaccurate?

 There are opportunities to experience real moments of truth for us through self-reflection.
 A time when we can observe what has been said, look inward, and make great personal change if we deem it necessary.
 Being able to see ourselves in the mirror — our good and not-so-good reflected back to us — is a form of spiritual growth because we are moving from small-minded thinking and expanding into the ability to see ourselves from a larger viewpoint.